osegbotonie/enterprise-m365-administration-lab/docs/12-ca-003-block-legacy-authentication.md

    Access Decision
 ```

-Modern authentication allows the organization to apply additional security controls based on the context of each access request.
+Modern authentication enables the organization to apply additional security controls based on the context of each access request.

 ---

 ## 5. Policy Scope

-The policy should be designed to block authentication attempts using legacy authentication protocols.
+This policy should identify and block authentication attempts that use legacy authentication protocols.

-Before enforcement, the organization should carefully evaluate:
+Before enforcement, the organization should evaluate:

 * Users.
 * Applications.